Update on Islamabad Weather

 |7.94

-KARACHI - The price of a single tola of 24-karat gold in Pakistan is Rs197,200 on Monday.
+KARACHI - The price of a single tola of 24-karat gold in Pakistan is Rs201,300 on Wednesday.

 Likewise, 10 grams of 22k gold were being traded for Rs168,730 while a single tola of 22-karat gold was being sold at Rs196,807.